Setting up and Completing an Assessment

 - Pre-populate assessments with External, Internal and Security Risk Context headings that they wish Assessors to focus on.

-- Define specific assets, Threat Actors and Acts, Control categories and Controls that they wish to be included within each assessment.
+- Define specific assets, Threat Actors and Acts, Hazards and Events, Control categories and Controls that they wish to be included within each assessment.

-- Create enormous productivity gains for assessors in doing so – they only have to focus on pure risk assessment efforts, not the peripherals.
+- Create enormous productivity gains for assessors in doing so – they only have to focus on populating risk assessment details, not the peripherals.

 - From the Landing Page, or from within an Organisation or Business Unit, create a new assessment, give it a name and save it.